gravytates/Word_Definer/README.md

-#
+# Word Definer

 ##### Ruby - Week 2

 #### By Grady L Shelton

 ## Description
-This website can evaluate user inputs to determine
+This website for kids can allow them to add words to a list and then for each word add their own unique and possibly zany definitions!

 Website can be viewed in browser at https:.herokuapp.com/